 Such backup strategy isn’t bad, but in case of failure you might need to restore too many Transaction backups and this may become very time-consuming.
 But it still depends on how often you create your full and log backups.

-This statistics shows that the majority of SQLBackupAndFTP users find it sufficient to periodically create full database backups.
+This statistic shows that the majority of SQLBackupAndFTP users find it sufficient to periodically create full database backups.
 It’s the most simple way and we believe that many users simply do not have a clear understanding of differential and transaction log backups.
 If your database has grown large and creating a full backup has become a time-consuming procedure then think about including differential backup to your backup strategy.
 You can read about them in our backup academy.